-In addition to our season, we support the local theatre community with direct funding toward the development, creation, and production of theatre.
-These funds apply to stand alone productions during a season, as well as the Edmonton International Fringe Theatre Festival.
+We support the local theatre community with direct funding and in-kind supports that nurture the development, creation, and production of theatre.
+These programs encourage artists to create shows as part of Fringe Theatre’s Season and the Edmonton International Fringe Theatre Festival.

-Below are the four streams of funding available to artists.
+Below are four streams of support available to artists through Fringe Theatre.
 An artist may apply and be awarded funding from multiple streams in the same year.

 Westbury Family Fringe Theatre Award

-This annual award will provide one local artist, group, or company with $25,000 in funding towards the creation of a new work to be presented as part of the Fringe Theatre Spotlight program in the following season
+This annual award provides one local artist, group, or company up to $25,000 of in-kind support toward the creation of a new work to be presented as part of the Fringe Theatre Spotlight program.

-The award is given annually and includes $5,000 cash, a theatre venue for the rehearsal and run of the show, technicians, and more!
+The award is given annually and provides access to a theatre venue for the run of the show, technicians, and more!

 This award honours Drs.
 Robert & Marilyn Westbury, who have provided a lifetime of leadership and generosity towards theatre arts.
-This award is funded through a legacy endowment, ensuring artist have the resources to create new and exciting theatre for generations to come.Apply Now
+This award is funded through an endowment fund, ensuring artists have the resources to create new and exciting theatre for generations to come.Apply Now

 Mowat Diversity Award

-The Mowat Diversity Award re-imagines the landscape of theatre by creating an opportunity to enrich the diversity of the artists and their stories on stage.
+The Mowat Diversity Award creates opportunities to enrich the diversity of the artists and their stories on stage.

 Fringe Theatre Spotlight Program

-Each year we collectively award artists more than $20,000 in resources and space so they can fully explore and execute their creative vision.
-Two to three companies are selected annually to produce their show at the ATB Financial Arts Barns as part of our program.
+Each year we provide artists resources and space so they can fully explore and execute their creative vision.
+Two to three companies are selected annually to produce their show at the Fringe Theatre Arts Barns as part of our Spotlight Program.

-The average project receives $7,000 in in-kind support, such as venue, technicians, marketing, and box office.
+The average project receives $7,000 in in-kind support, including access to a venue, technicians, and communications and box office support.

-Our Fringe Festival brings more than 250 shows to stages every August.
-We provide nearly $1 million in support to approximately 130 of those shows each year, an average of $8,000 per show.
+Our Festival brings hundreds of shows to Fringe stages every August.
+We provide an average of $8,000 in in-kind support per show.

-As an unjuried and uncensored Festival, support is awarded through an annual lottery.
+Edmonton Fringe is unjuried and uncensored.
+We provide support to artists through an annual lottery.
 There are a variety of streams for which an artist may choose to apply to take part in the lottery.
-Indoor lottery winners receive venue, technicians, box office support, marketing, and more!
-Outdoor lottery winners receive staging, technicians, and marketing.
+Indoor lottery recipients receive venue, technicians, box office support, marketing, and more!
+Outdoor lottery recipients receive staging, technicians, and marketing.